visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

    :alt: Basic modular architecture of FADCIL
    :align: center

+\\

 **Preprocessing Module**

+This module directly handles CT scans,  preparing them for inference using deep learning models.
+To accommodate potential format variations in the voxel spacing of CT scans, this module begins by compressing all inputs to the NIfTI format.
+Then, scans and reference masks are resampled to 0.75 x 0.75 x 0.8 mm resolution using cubic and nearest neighbor interpolation, respectively.
+From this uniform resolution, two new images are resampled: low resolution images with $3.0 x 3.0 x 3.2 mm and medium resolution images with 1.5 x 1.5 x 1.6 mm.

 - **Format Conversion**: Converts CT scans to NIfTI format and resamples them to a uniform resolution.
 - **Resolution Adjustment**: Processes scans at both low and medium resolutions to prepare them for model inference.